-The principal types of reinsurance for this segment include life and health products through yearly renewable term and coinsurance agreements, the reinsurance of critical illness coverage that provides a benefit in the event of the diagnosis of a pre-defined critical illness and underwritten annuities.
-Premiums earned from the traditional reinsurance accounted for 86.7% of the total net premiums for the EMEA operations in 2015.
+The principal types of reinsurance for this segment include individual and group life and health, critical illness, disability and underwritten annuities.
+Premiums earned from the traditional reinsurance accounted for 86.3% of the total net premiums for the EMEA operations in 2016.
 Traditional reinsurance in the UK, South Africa and Italy consists predominantly of long term contracts, which are not terminable for existing risk without recapture or natural expiry, whereas in other markets within the region contracts are predominantly short term, renewing annually.
 The reinsurance agreements of critical illness coverage occurs primarily in the UK and South Africa and may be either facultative or automatic agreements.
-Premiums earned from critical illness coverage represented 20.8% of the total net premiums for this segment in 2015.
+Premiums earned from critical illness coverage represented 17.8% of the total net premiums for this segment in 2016.

 The principal types of reinsurance for this segment include longevity, asset-intensive and financial reinsurance.
 Longevity reinsurance takes the form of closed block annuity reinsurance and longevity swap structures.
-Premiums earned from non-traditional reinsurance accounted for 13.3% of the total net premiums for the EMEA operations in 2015.
+Premiums earned from financial solutions accounted for 13.7% of the total net premiums for the EMEA operations in 2016.
 Asset-intensive business for this segment consists of coinsurance of payout annuities.
-Future policy benefits of approximately \$4.0 billion and \$1.9 billion as of December 31, 2015 and 2014, respectively are associated with this business.
+Future policy benefits and interest-sensitive contracts liabilities of approximately \$3.5 billion and \$4.0 billion as of December 31, 2016 and 2015, respectively, are associated with this business.
 Financial reinsurance assists ceding companies in meeting applicable regulatory requirements while enhancing their financial strength.
 These transactions do not qualify as reinsurance under U.S. GAAP, due to low risk nature of transactions and are reported in accordance with deposit accounting guidelines.

-In 2015, the UK operations generated approximately \$1,032.7 million, or 73.4% of the segment's gross premiums.
-In 2015, the five largest clients generated approximately \$691.8 million or 49.1% of EMEA operation's gross premiums.
-In addition, 13 other clients each generated annual gross premiums of \$20.0 million or more, and the aggregate gross premiums from these clients represented approximately 28.9% of EMEA operation's gross premiums.
+In 2016, the UK operations generated approximately \$972.6 million, or 67.7% of the segment's gross premiums.
+In 2016, the five largest clients generated approximately \$726.5 million or 50.6% of EMEA operation's gross premiums.
+In addition, 13 other clients each generated annual gross premiums of \$20.0 million or more, and the aggregate gross premiums from these clients represented approximately 27.1% of EMEA operation's gross premiums.
 For the purpose of this disclosure, companies that are within the same insurance holding company structure are combined.